tflo/Move-em-All/readme.md

 # Move ’em All

-This addon, let’s call it MEA, allows you to mass move all items of the same item ID with a single mouse click, e.g. between bank and bags.
+Move all items of the same item ID with a single mouse click between bank and bags and other locations.

-The good things about MEA are:

-- It is pretty fast.
+MEA is…

+- Pretty fast
+- Super lightweight
-- It is compatible with many, probably most, bag addons.
-For Warband Bank see “Warband Bank” in the “Compatibility” section below.
+- *Compatible with many,* probably most, *bag addons* (see “Compatibility” section below)

 The price for this is a few (minor) caveats, which you can find in the "Caveats" section below.

-**Currently the mass moving works from Bags to…**
+**Mass moving works from Bags to…**

 - Character Bank
 - Warband Bank (account bank)